Kian75/Chisel_Examples/README.md

 https://github.com/ucb-bar/riscv-mini.git

-Lots of things I have learned about Chisel comes from abow repsitories
+Lots of things I have learned about Chisel comes from above repsitories